gitlabform/gitlabform/docs/contrib/local_development.md

 A standard lifecycle for implementing a new feature or bug fix typically involves:

+1. **New branch**: Create a new branch for your changes.
-1. **Setup**: Initialize or update your local environment using `uv run setup`.
+2. **Setup**: Initialize or update your local environment using `uv run setup`.
 This also installs the Git hooks.
 See [Environment setup](#environment-setup) section for more details.
-2. **Develop**: Implement your logic or fix in the codebase.
+3. **Develop**: Implement your logic or fix in the codebase.
-3. **Quality**: Format and lint your code.
+4. **Quality**: Format and lint your code.
 See [Code quality](#code-quality) section for more details.
-4. **Test**: Be sure to include/update tests for your changes.
+5. **Test**: Be sure to include/update tests for your changes.
 See [Testing](#testing) section for more details.
-5. **Validate**: Perform a final check on the build artifacts.
+6. **Validate**: Perform a final check on the build artifacts.
 See [Building & Verification](#building-verification) section for more details.
-6. **Commit**: Record your changes using the **Conventional Commits** standard.
+7. **Commit**: Record your changes using the **Conventional Commits** standard.
 The Git hooks installed during setup will automatically validate your commit messages.

+    !!! tip "Guided experience via Commitizen"

-    - *Tip*: You can use `uv run cz commit` for a guided experience.
+        You can use `uv run cz commit` that will present an interactive option in the terminal for selecting and commiting your changes.

-7. **Documentation**: Add/update documentation if necessary for the change being introduced.
+8. **Documentation**: Add/update documentation if necessary for the change being introduced.
 See [Documentation](#documentation) section for more details.
+9. **Open/Update PR**: Push your changes to GitHub and create/update a pull request.

 ## Environment setup

 Initializing your development environment is a single-step process.
-We use **uv** to provide a consistent, isolated, and reproducible workspace.
+We use **`uv`** to provide a consistent, isolated, and reproducible workspace.
 Everything is contained within a virtual environment (`.venv`) that is automatically managed by the toolchain.

 ```bash
 uv run setup